FatihKoz/DisposableSpecial/README.md

 ## Release / Update Notes

+04.DEC.21

+* Fixed possible migration errors when a custom table prefix is defined during phpvms install
+* Added "Type Ratings" restrictions support to Free Flight feature
+* Improved admin handy functions (to fix possible problematic "active" SimBrief packages) ( Problematic = Has flight and pirep attachements but does not belong to an active flight/pirep, only blocking aircraft)

 02.DEC.21

 * Modified admin handy functions (Return Aircraft to Hub, requires phpVms 7.0.0-dev+211130.c45d52 or later)